MicrosoftDocs/defender-docs/articles/defender-for-cloud/just-in-time-access-overview.md

 > [!NOTE]
 > JIT doesn't support VMs protected by Azure Firewalls controlled by [Azure Firewall Manager](../firewall-manager/overview.md).
 The Azure Firewall must be configured with Rules (Classic) and cannot use Firewall policies.

-## Identifying VMs that should have JIT applied
+## Identifying VMs for just-in-time access

 The following diagram shows the logic that Defender for Servers applies when deciding how to categorize your supported VMs: